CLFlix/KuroBot/README.md

 ?poll Is this a question?
 Yes No
 ```

 The command will take everything until the '?' and take that as a question.
 Then it will look for all the spaces and make each word a choice of the poll.
 This means that you won't be able to use spaces in one choice.
 I'll be working on that soon.
 The choices of this poll would be: 1.
 Yes, 2.
-No.
+No. You can have a maximum number of 5 options in a poll.

 ## Fun commands